NCPS | NCPS Complaints & Concerns Procedure

 x.
 Advertising.
 We deal with member advertising issues by approaching the member and, if advertising appears to be inaccurate or misleading, giving them a set time to change their advertising.
 If your complaint is about a member’s advertising, this is what we’ll do.
 We may also advise you to report the advert to the Advertising Standards Authority.
 If a member knowingly and repeatedly conducts false advertising then the Society could suspend their registration.

-xiii.
+xii.
 Vexatious.
-A complaint is ‘vexatious’ when it is being done in bad faith; for example, by a complainant who submits multiple complaints against members they don’t know, or where there is evidence that the complaint is submitted as part of a wider picture of harassment.
+A complaint is ‘vexatious’ when it is being done in bad faith; for example, by a complainant who submits multiple complaints against members they don’t know, or where there is evidence that the complaint is submitted as part of a wider picture of harassment; or when the complainant communicates in an unreasonable manner with the Society in line with our inappropriate communication policy.

 E. Is there a reasonable prospect of gathering evidence?